-Go deep into California’s water hub and traverse the Sacramento-San Joaquin Delta, a 720,000-acre network of islands and canals that support the state’s water system and is California’s most crucial water and ecological resource.
-The tour makes it way to San Francisco Bay, and includes a ferry ride.
+We went deep into California’s water hub and traversed the Sacramento-San Joaquin Delta, a 720,000-acre network of islands and canals that support the state’s water system and is California’s most crucial water and ecological resource.
+The tour made it way to San Francisco Bay, and included a ferry ride.

 Water from Northern California flows through the Delta and heads south to provide drinking water for more than 25 million Californians and irrigation to 3 million acres of farmland that contribute to the state’s $46 billion agricultural industry.

-This 3-day, 2-night tour features experts who discuss the issues and controversies with this important resource, farmers who grow produce and environmentalists who are trying to bolster declining fish populations.
+This 3-day, 2-night tour featured experts who discuss the issues and controversies with this important resource, farmers who grow produce and environmentalists who are trying to bolster declining fish populations.

 What did you like best?

 “Seeing the Delta with my own eyes.
 Getting a better handle on issues & complexity of the Delta.
 Thoughtful, informative speakers.”

 “Listening to the stories of the farmer was fascinating.
 Wide range of perspectives, learning about all of the amazing resources in the area, connecting with other professionals in the water industry.”